 The Hyperboom connects wirelessly to your device via Bluetooth.
-It’s also great because it can connect to two devices at the same time, which is nice if you switch between sources.
+It’s also great because it can connect to two devices simultaneously, which is nice if you switch between sources.
 The Ultimate Ears Hyperboom has a range of 150 feet and tested out strong at more than 100 feet away indoors.

 The Sonos Move is a capable speaker with a good range of sound.
-It provides gentle background noise, booming bass, and everything in-between.
-The Move produces clear sound at its loudest so it’s perfect for listening to Billie Eilish’s “Bad Guy.”
+It provides gentle background noise, booming bass, and everything in between.
+The Move pr produces clear sound at its loudest, so it’s perfect for listening to Billie Eilish’s “Bad Guy.”

-The sound of Move’s music filled my block-long apartment building.
-I put the speaker on full volume and then, people came over to inquire about the party that was happening on the other side of the patio.
-What they found was me, sitting alone playing Spotify’s “Dance Hits” radio through an incredibly loud and powerful speaker
+The sound of Move’s music filled my block-long apartment building., I put the speaker on full volume, and then, people came to inquire about the party happening on the other side of the patio.
+They found me sitting alone, playing Spotify’s “Dance Hits” radio through an incredibly loud and powerful speaker.

 The Sonos Move offers a range of options to control your music, with the installation of 100 streaming services through the Sonos App or via AirPlay 2, enabling listeners to follow on-screen instructions through voice or by moving their phone.
 The sound quality can change once the audio is played through Bluetooth.

 Sonos has developed a new technology called Auto Trueplay to configure a device out of the box through built-in microphones.
-It’s not as good as the manual configuration for old model speakers, but it offers more convenience than traditional setups.
+It’s not as good as old-model mold-model manual configuration for old-model speakers, but it offers more convenience than traditional setups.

-Billie Eilish’s vocals were clear and distinct on the powerful “Happier Than Ever”.
-The Weeknd’s “Blinding Lights” had a full sound, from his vocals to the instruments.
-Though the drums of the song lacked a little depth, the acoustic guitars were crisp and warm.
+Billie Eilish’s vocals were clear and distinct o.”.”.”. “the powerful “Happier Than Ever.”
+The Weeknd’s “Blinding Lights” had a full sound from his vocal song’s drums; though the song’s drums lacked a little depth, the acoustic guitars were crisp and warm.

 Speaking of sound, its volume can go up to 95 decibels.
 At this level, the sound was a bit harsh but not distorted.
 It’s much more balanced under 90 decibels.

-The Polk Audio Atrium 4 speakers are all-weather speakers, as they have been certified to withstand the elements of nature.
-When it comes to ruggedness, most companies use IP ratings, but Polk has also listed a number of certifications: ASTM D5894-UV Salt Fog, Mil Standard 810 Immersion, and Mil-Standard 883 for salt and corrosion.
+The Polk Audio Atrium 4 speakers are all-weather speakers, as they have been certified to wRegardingments of nature.
+Regarding ruggedness, most companies use IP several.
+It has also listed several certifications: ASTM D5894-UV Salt Fog, Mil Standard 810 Immersion, and Mil-Standard 883 for salt and corrosion.
 If you place these speakers where they will receive less exposure to the elements, they will last even longer.